 Why is spring such a great time our community?
 Aside from being the end of winter, it’s the time of the year when everything renews itself, when trees and flowers bloom, when warmer weather brings us outside more often to be with nature and to provide us all with a nice, pleasant break before the somewhat oppressive heat of summer in the South arrives.
 For a community as outdoors oriented as ours is, spring brings a lot of opportunities to be out in nature, provided you can survive that early season yellow scourge of pollen.
 Once medicated and immunized against its effects, you’ll find a lot of fun things going on in the months of April, May and June to do.

 In anticipation of all that is coming up, the Tourism Board will be meeting on March 29th to plan, discuss and map out the upcoming spring season, as well as to plan for a very important strategic initiative that will help us shape and define our tourism offerings throughout the county.
-This initiative, which has been in the works since the middle of last year, will involve a two-day visit from the Georgia Department of Economic Development’s Tourism Product Development Team.
+This initiative, which has been in the works since the middle of last year, will involve a two-day visit from the Georgia Department of Economic Development’s Tourism Product Development Team on May 24th & 25th.
 This team, comprised of anywhere from 6 to 8 people, each of whom specialize in a different area of tourism development, will spend two days and one night here in our community evaluating all of our tourism offerings.
 Once they have completed this, they will present a plan to our board and the community on the best strategy to continue developing opportunities for tourism in Butts County, its cities and communities.

 These include area state parks such as Indian Springs and High Falls; Dauset Trails Nature Center; Jackson Lake and the Ocmulgee River; the Village at Indian Springs; and our three cities of Jackson, Flovilla and Jenkinsburg.
 They’ll look at noteworthy restaurants that are well-known outside of our community such as Buckner’s and Fresh Air Barbecue, as well as other food offerings that might draw people here.
 Available event venues, agricultural interest offerings and future projects such as the new State Conference Center and expanded bike trails will all be on the table.
 This team will help us prioritize where we need to be focusing our energies and to what demographics we need to be reaching out to the most.
 It’s a huge opportunity to really help put the Butts County community on the map for tourism, especially with the attention we have already been getting from the film community.